RicardoArauj0/run_analysis/README.md

-appends the subject ID to the appropriate row of data changes the data column names to descriptive names changes the activity data to descriptive names produces an aggregated tidy data file of activities by <subject></subject>
+appends the subject ID to the appropriate row of data changes the data column names to descriptive names changes the activity data to descriptive names produces an aggregated tidy data file of activities.